UptickNetwork/uptick/docs/testnet/join.md

 :::warning
-In the test phase 2, due to the misoperation during the upgrade of the historical version v0.2.1 to v0.2.2, the AppHash inconsistency problem occurred in the blockchain 16335.So Synchronizing data from scratch is not supported and a node snapshot is required to synchronize data in this test phase.
+[In the test phase 2, the AppHash inconsistency problem occurred in the blockchain 16335.So Synchronizing data from scratch is not supported and a node snapshot is required to synchronize data in this test phase.
 In addition, the State-Sync is not supported in this version (0.2.3).
-This synchronization will be supported in the next version.
+This synchronization will be supported in the next version.]
 :::